PowerGenome/PowerGenome/README.md

 This project pulls data from [PUDL](https://github.com/catalyst-cooperative/pudl).
 As such, it requires installation of PUDL to access a normalized sqlite database and some of the convienience PUDL functions.

 `catalystcoop.pudl` is included in the `environment.yml` file and will be installed automatically in the conda environment (see instructions below).
 Catalyst Cooperative will be creating versioned data releases of PUDL, which can be [accessed on Zenodo](https://doi.org/10.5281/zenodo.3653158).
 Download the zip file from Zenodo, unzip it, and find the sqlite database under `pudl_data/sqlite/pudl.sqlite`.
 Note that the version of `catalystcoop.pudl` software may change based on the database version you use.
 Look on the right-hand side of the zenodo archive to see what software version was used to compile the data.
-If the version in your conda environment does not match the version used to compile the data, you can change it in the `environment.yml` file or install a [different version](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#installing-packages) using `conda install catalystcoop.pudl=<your_version>`.
+If the version in your conda environment does not match the version used to compile the data, you can change it in the `environment.yml` file or install a [different version](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#installing-packages) using `mamba install catalystcoop.pudl=<your_version>`.

 ![PUDL software version for database](/docs/_static/pudl_version.png)